michaelbromley/horizonal/README.md

 ## Dependencies

 Horizonal.js requires jQuery.
 Tested with 1.11.1 and 2.1.1.
+2.x is recommended since it is smaller, and Horizonal uses ES5 features that make it incompatible with older browsers (IE8 and lower), so there is no reason to use 1.x unless you already use it in your project.

 ## Installation

+You can install Horizonal by:

+* Using Bower: `bower install horizonal`.
+This will automatically pull in jQuery if you don't already have it.
+* Download the [zip archive](https://github.com/michaelbromley/horizonal/blob/master/dist/horizonal.zip?raw=true) of the necessary files.
+* Download the individual files: [`horizonal.min.js`](https://raw.githubusercontent.com/michaelbromley/horizonal/master/dist/horizonal.min.js)/[`horizonal.debug.js`](https://raw.githubusercontent.com/michaelbromley/horizonal/master/dist/horizonal.debug.js) (the former is minified, the latter not) and [`horizonal.css`](https://raw.githubusercontent.com/michaelbromley/horizonal/master/dist/horizonal.css)

+## Setup

- 1. Download `horizonal.min.js` and include it in your document *after* jQuery.
+ 1. Include Horizonal *after* jQuery in your document.
  2. Include the style rules from horizonal.css either by directly referencing the .css file, or copying the rules to your existing stylesheet.
  3. Initialize Horizonal by calling `horizonal.init()`.
-Ideally this should be done in jQuery's `$(window).load()` method so that any images get loaded first.
+This should be done inside jQuery's `$(window).load()` method so that any images get loaded first.
 Pass a config object as the argument of the `init()` method (see below for available options).
  4. Create transitions by defining CSS style rules in your stylesheet and/or a JavaScript callback in the config object (see below for example of these).